Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 # Click Reduction #

 This is an unofficial mod of Mars Horizon (2020 game).
-It removes most unnecessary clicks and greatly speed up gameplay.
+It removes non-essential clicks and greatly speeds up gameplay.

 Given the increased pace, the game *will* break sooner than normal.
 **If the game UI looks or acts wrong, please immediately save, exit, and re-run the game.**
 The corruption may spread to other screens if you keep playing.

-The mod skip construction reports by default.
+Among other things, this mod skips construction reports by default.
-Please pay attention to event countdowns and the mission list alert icon.
+Please pay attention to event countdowns and mission list's alert icon.

 # Installation #

 A mod loader is required.
-The following loaders have been tested:
+The step depends on the loader:

 * **BepInEx** : Extract package into a new subfolder under `BepInEx\plugins`.
 * **Simple Mars Horizon Mod Loader** : Extract package into a new subfolder under `Mods`.
-* **Unity Mod Manager** : Same, or install through the GUI.
+* **Unity Mod Manager** : Same as above, or install through the GUI.

 To uninstall this mod, delete the extracted files.